NLAFET/SyLVER/README.md

 therefore sequential.
 A parallel version of the solver can be obtained by specifying the runtime system using the option `-DRUNTIME` when running the cmake `cmake <path-to-source>` command.
-For now, the two options for setting the RUNTIME option are either `STF` which provide a sequential version or `StarPU` which uses the StarPU runtime system for generating the parallel code.
+For now, the two options for the RUNTIME option are either `STF` which provide a sequential version or `StarPU` which uses the StarPU runtime system for generating the parallel code.

 For example, the compilation files for installing the sequential code